 What methods of payment do you accept?

 Acceptable forms of payment include cash (in person only), check, money order, cashier’s check, or wire.
-Credit card payments (MasterCard, Discover and American Express) are only accepted via the QuikPAY On-Line Billing and Payment System.
+Credit card payments (MasterCard, Discover, Visa and American Express) are only accepted via the QuikPAY On-Line Billing and Payment System.
 Electronic check is also available via the QuikPAY On-Line Billing and Payment System.

 May I pay by credit card over the telephone?

-Credit card payments (MasterCard, Discover and American Express) are only accepted via the QuikPAY On-Line Billing and Payment System.
+Credit card payments (MasterCard, Discover, Visa and American Express) are only accepted via the QuikPAY On-Line Billing and Payment System.

 Is there a fee associated with a credit card payment made via the QuikPAY On-Line Billing and Payment System?